 Mudiyett, ritual theatre, Kerala

-Mudiyett is a ritual theatre of Kerala that re-enacts the tale of Goddess Kali and Demon Darika, Performed for purification, the 4-day festival is a part of the Bhagwati cult performed by members of the Marar and Kuruppu communities in Thrissur, Ernakulam, Kottayam and Idukki districts of Kerala.
+A ritual theatre of Kerala, Mudiyett re-enacts the tale of Goddess Kali and Demon Darika, Performed for purification, the 4-day festival is a part of the Bhagwati cult.
+In fact, it is performed only by members of the Marar and Kuruppu communities in Thrissur, Ernakulam, Kottayam and Idukki districts of Kerala.
 After the summer harvest, the entire community participates in the reenactment of mythological tale of the Goddess and the Demon.
-The unique ritual theatre of Kerala is a communal activity now inscribed on the list of UNESCO Intangible Cultural Heritage.
+The unique ritual theatre of Kerala is a communal activity, inscribed on the list of UNESCO Intangible Cultural Heritage.

 Kutiyattam, Sanskrit Theatre, Kerala

 Native to Kerala, the Kutiyattam is India’s oldest existing classical theatre.
-Inscribed on 2008 by UNESCO as Intangible Cultural Heritage of India is a dying art that needs preservation.
+Inscribed by UNESCO as Intangible Cultural Heritage of India in 2008, it among the dying art forms in India in need of preservation.
 It started traditionally a temple festival, performed only by Chakyars and Nangiars, women of Nambiar caste.

-The theater form uses elements of Sanskrit Theatre and Koothu, elements of theater as old as the Sangam era.
-The dance performance is always accompanied by many musical instruments; of which Kuzhithalam, is played only by a member of the Nambiar caste.
-Each of the performers or actors of the art have to go through arduous training of breathing control, subtle muscle shifts and expression for ten to fifteen years before they to actually perform in the temple festivals.
+The theater form uses elements of Sanskrit Theatre and Koothu, besides elements of theater as old as the Sangam era.
+The dance performance is always accompanied by many musical instruments.
+The Kuzhithalam among the musical instruments is played only by a member of the Nambiar caste.
+Each of the performers or actors of the art have to go through arduous training. of breathing control, subtle muscle shifts and expression for ten to fifteen years before they to actually perform in the temple festivals.

 Focused on detail and elaboration, even a single act lasts for days.
-The colorful attires, massive headdresses, music, verses, and setting create an act that narrate a story from mythology, vedas or other religious texts.
+The colorful attires, massive headdresses, music, verses, and setting altogether recreate a story from mythology, vedas or other religious texts.